Brett

 I'm tempted to list off a few rules if one wishes to have a successful relationship with an Imaginary Friend at this particular juncture.
 But the truth is that I have been living with Imaginary Friends for so long, that the rules are sort of internalized, second nature, and hard to recall.
 All the same, I'll give it a go.

 Or if you want to hear the same list as coming from the mouths of my longest and bestest Friends (The Freds), it would go something (almost exactly) like this, as I picture the Freds doing the talking.
-To me, these are their words.
+To me, these

 'We be Freds.'